 While no two people will experience addiction and treatment the same, there are some common elements that you can come to expect, no matter your sex.
 Rehab begins with a necessary medical and psychological evaluation.
 The doctors need to know what your history is and how and what you use to design an effective treatment plan.

 Then, it’s time to get to work.
 In drug and alcohol detox, you stop using harmful substances.
 This can be on both an inpatient and outpatient basis, depending on the severity of your disorder.
 Residential treatment tends to last longer and is required for more challenging cases.

 Following detox, you’ll spend time in individual and group counseling, or maybe other forms of addiction therapy.
 The goal here is to help you devise coping strategies that can help you avoid being in this situation in the future.
 Finally, in the aftercare stage, you will be offered resources to help reduce the risk of relapse.

 The team at our women’s detox center is experienced and caring.
-Using the best available medical evidence, our sole goal is to return you to sobriety as quickly as possible.
+Our goal is to return you to sobriety as quickly as possible using the best available medical evidence.

-Entering a women’s rehab program isn’t an easy decision.
-But it’s one you will not regret.
+Entering a women’s rehab program is not an easy decision, but it is one you will not regret.
 Doctors, counselors, and addiction specialists are fully engaged in your treatment and your success.
 After detox, Midwest Detox Center specialists will help you transition into the next level of care.